MolinLab/Holomics/inst/app/www/help-tuning.md

   <li><b>Reduce dataset:</b> The optimal n features of the optimal m components get extracted from the original dataset and are saved in a new one.</li>
 </ol>

-For more information please have a look at the different documentations of mixOmics, such as <a class='mixOmics-link' href="https://mixomicsteam.github.io/Bookdown/plsda.html#tuning:sPLSDA" rel="noreferrer noopener" target="_blank">PLS-DA - tuning parameters</a>.
+For more information please have a look at the different documentations of mixOmics, such as <a class='mixOmics-link' href="http://mixomics.org/case-studies/splsda-srbct-case-study/" rel="noreferrer noopener" target="_blank">sPLSDA SRBCT Case Study</a>.

 # Tuning
 ### sPLS and DIABLO parameter tuning